 - 2 Medicinal properties of psyllium or psyllium husks

 What is psyllium?

-Psyllium or Ispaghula are some plants of Plantago gender (Plantaginaceae), among which two of them are very used in natural medicine, Plantago psyllium and Plantago ovata
+Psyllium or Ispaghula are some plants of Plantago gender (Plantaginaceae), among which two of them are very used as a folk remedy, Plantago psyllium and Plantago ovata

 Although the rise of popularity of these plants is mainly due to supplements obtained from their seeds, we should not forget that both belong to the genus of plantains and exhibit similar medicinal properties to those described in greater plantain (Plantago major).

 What are these plants used for?

 Psyllium husks or psyllium seeds are mainly used as food supplement because of its richness in mucilage, a type of soluble fiber, for cases of constipation, hemorrhoids or high cholesterol.

 Medicinal properties of psyllium or psyllium husks

 Psyllium seeds or plantains (Psyllium spp.) are very rich in mucilage, a fiber type.
 This type of fiber, when ingested, has the ability to absorb much water and swell inside the intestine, forming and bulky stool.
 This stimulates the intestinal muscle, leading to peristalsis (bowel movement), which favors evacuation.